 Today, MS-DOS is no longer used; however, the command shell, more commonly known as the Windows command line, is still used by many users.
 The bottom image is an example of a Windows command line window running in Microsoft Windows 10.

-Today, most computer users are only familiar with how to navigate Microsoft Windows using the mouse.
-Unlike Windows, MS-DOS is a command-line and is navigated by using MS-DOS commands.
-For example, if you wanted to see all the files in a folder in Windows you would double-click the folder to open the folder in Windows Explorer.
-In MS-DOS, to view that same folder you would navigate to the folder using the cd command and then list the files in that folder using the dir command.
+Most computer users are only familiar with navigating Microsoft Windows using the mouse.
+Unlike Windows, MS-DOS is navigated using MS-DOS commands.
+For example, if you want to see all the files in a folder in Windows, you would double-click the folder to open it in Windows Explorer.
+In MS-DOS, you would navigate to the folder using the cd command and then list the files in that folder using the dir command.